fetchai/cosmpy/docs/api/aerial/coins.md

 **Arguments**:

-- `coins`: Input coins in any of supported types.
+- `coins`: Input coins in any of the supported types.
+- `on_collision`: Instructs what to do in the case of a denom collision = if this (self) already contains one or more the denomination in the `coins` value:
-- `on_collision`: If OnCollision.Override then the coin instance in this (self) object will be overridden if it already contains the denomination, if OnCollision.Fail the merge will fail with exception.
+- if `OnCollision.Override`: then the colliding coin amount in this (self) object will be *overridden* with the colliding amount value from the `coins` parameter.
+- if `OnCollision.Fail`: then the merge will *fail* with the `ValueError` exception when the first collision is detected

 **Returns**: